MANUCISNE/MANUCISNE/README.md

 ✌️ Yo!
 Nice to meet you, I'm Ana.

-💘 I've been passionate about technology since I realized its priceless impact on all areas of modern society, and motivated by the acceleration of the digital transformation that the sad pandemic brought us, I started my studies in the programming area in 2021, because in it I saw the way I have always sought to contribute to the advancement of technology and, consequently, to add value to people's lives with my work.
+💘 I've been passionate about technology since I realized its priceless impact on all areas of modern society, and motivated by the acceleration of the digital transformation and, consequently, to add value to people's lives with my work.

-🚀 As a Front-End developer, I always keep the end-user experience in mind, developing intuitive, responsive and preferably web applications that challenge me to think outside the box and look for innovative solutions.
-With an emphasis on Front-End technologies, I have main knowledge in: Javascript, HTML, CSS and Git/Github.
+🚀 Front-End developer - @DDsolutions Design & Desenvolvimento

-💻 Having 1 year of experience in the area of ​​Web development, React, Typescript, Vite and Advanced CSS.
+💻 ​​Web development, React, Typescript, Vite and Advanced CSS.
 I have already developed several applications with such technologies, which can be seen on my Github.

 ⚡ As a result of my studies in programming, I acquired skills such as: logical and creative thinking, critical analysis, abstraction and problem solving and agility in learning technologies.

- ✉️ Finally, I consider myself a focused, responsible, assertive, dedicated and proactive person.
-I'm always open to new connections to share knowledge, so feel free to say hello!

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> More About me